Cold water changes everything.

 - Milk proteins: often help create a cleaner, more digestible bait profile.

-- Egg: still useful, but the overall boilie structure must stay sensible.
+- Eggs: still useful, but the overall boilie structure must stay sensible.

 - Yeast extract: a useful way to support food signal without needing a heavy bait.